yogasarak/Q1_Project/README.md

 * the coloradian (for those that like to tackle peaks (cycle,run,ski) and suffer from common IT band syndrome)
   * form validates input as valid (from options above)
 * image of yoga pose and directions returned to user based on their input.

+# Q1ProjectProposal-

+## Project Proposal B
+**Brief description of recipe website**

+1. user enters in text box whether they are interested in a

+ * form validates input as valid (beginner or intermediate, lowercase/no spaces)
+ * then returns the next text box

+2. user enters in text box whether they have
+  ..* beginner valid input options: 10, 15 minute practice
+  ..* intermediate valid input options: 20, 30 minute practice

+* What problem or need does your project solve?

+- many clients that I have cooked for want my recipes.
+I have also given public and private cooking classes.
+Both of these needs are met, people get recipes AND learn hwo to cook.
+- this also helps individuals and families who want to eat healthier, know their ingredients

+* Who would be a user of your website?

+- anyone interested in cooking at home, improving the quality and nutritional value of their meals, and saving money on eating 	out!
+- busy individuals, couples, families or persons that do not have the budget/time to eat out.
+	- beginner, intermediate cooks. (reach advanced home cooks & professional chefs).

+* What technologies will you be using?

+- HTML, CSS, JavaScript
+- Reach: an API for recipe finder

+## MVP
+1. user enters in text box what type of  they are interested in:
+*
+*
+*
+  * form validates input as valid (from options above)
+* image of returned to user based on their input.